-The BLS have got a fantastic photo showing us the highest paying areas in the States.
+The BLS have got a fantastic photo showing us the highest bartender pay areas in the States.

-**Note** These statistics aren’t entirely accurate because the BLS has no real way of finding out exactly how much a bartender is making in tips.
+**Note** These statistics aren’t entirely accurate because the BLS has no real way of finding out exactly how much a bartender salary with tips is.
 So this photo should be used to give you a general idea only.

 And these are some of the highest paying metropolitan areas:

 So if you’re looking to earn decent cash as a bartender, head to the coast (or Hawaii!), or hit up one of the big cities like San Fransisco, Miami, Boston, or New York.
-Averagely speaking, these bartenders make more money!
+Averagely speaking, a bartender salary in these areas is higher.

 The best shifts to work are always the busier ones.
 The more drinks you can sell, the more money you’ll make… It’s as simple as that.
 Generally speaking, the “good shifts” are Friday & Saturday nights.
 And the “bad/slow shifts” tend to be Monday, Tuesday, and Wednesday nights.